-If you’ve been to Baja Mexico before, then you are probably aware that it is known for its gorgeous beaches.
+If you’ve been to Baja before, AND you are aware that it is known for its gorgeous beaches.
 Many of those beaches – at least the ones not absolutely bogged down with beach-going tourists – are excellent surfing spots.
-K-38 (or Kilometer 38), located in the northern part of the peninsula is no exception.
+K38 (or Kilometer 38), located in the northern part of the peninsula is no exception.
 It’s a great place to spend a day of surfing on some of Baja’s most well-known waves.

 Maria’s is more consistent than the left and more low-key than the point.
 It’s a safe place for beginners, young kids, and families to try out surfing.
 Even waves of just one foot in height are surfable on Maria’s.
 On big days, there are occasionally waves of about head height which makes things a little more interesting for experienced surfers.